 The University uses the system of grades, grade symbols, and quality points described below to report each student's academic achievement on grade reports and transcripts.

-A student may withdraw from a class with a grade of "W" until two weeks before the last day of classes for the semester as defined by the academic calendar.
+A student may withdraw from a class with a grade of "W" until the last week of classes for the term as defined by the Academic Calendar.
 The grade of "W" will not be calculated into the student's GPA.
 A student may not withdraw from a class after this date.
-For half semester classes, a student would be allowed to withdraw with a grade of "W" until one week prior to the final date of class as determined by the Dean of the College of Liberal Arts and Sciences.

 The grade of "AU" is given to students who formally register as "auditors."
 Auditors must have the approval of the instructor prior to registering and are expected to attend regularly.
 They receive no credit, and no grade is given, but the hours are included in determining a student's academic load.
 Upon the report from the professor that an audit has been satisfactorily completed, notation of the audit is made on a permanent record.
 Special or part-time students pay normal tuition rates to audit courses.

 Students have the right to appeal a grade.
 All student appeals must be initiated, in writing, within one calendar year of the date the grade is first posted.
 In all steps of that appeal, the faculty member must be consulted and the burden of proof is on the student.
 Students should first make every effort to resolve grade issues with the course instructor.
 This is the most likely avenue to produce satisfactory results.

 If the issue is not resolved with the course instructor, the student should next appeal to the regional site coordinator.
 In these appeals, the course instructor will be consulted and the grade cannot be changed without the instructor's consent.